sparkslabs/pyxie/doc/language-spec.md

 this spec.
 As a result, the grammar will be slightly bogus.
 You hopefully get the idea though.

+## C++ Interaction

+Pyxie is intended to interact with C++, in that it compiles to C++ targetting embedded systems.
+To that purpose it is useful to be able to pass through commands to C++.
+In particular the pass through ONLY supports #include pre-processor directives.

+The way this is done is through python comments, so for example this is legal:

+    #include <stdio.h>

+As is this:

+    #include <Arduino.h>

+By definition this does not support every aspect that might be needed, but it's a useful start.

 ## Semi-formal syntactic language features todo:

 ### Built in types to be supported